 Networking with Other Vendors

+Collaborating with fellow vendors can be beneficial in many ways.
 Building relationships with other vendors can strengthen the community, foster collaboration opportunities, and encourage cross-promotion.

 Don’t hesitate to share tips and tricks with each other; the vending environment can be better for everyone when everyone supports one another.